You’re holding it together, but it’s exhausting.

 Our Approach to Anxiety

-- work with avoidance, reassurance-seeking, and overcontrol
+- working with avoidance, reassurance-seeking, and overcontrol

 Therapy is collaborative and structured, helping clients move beyond constant self-monitoring toward greater steadiness and clarity.